-Dr. Aaron Ziegel is an Assistant Professor of Music History and Culture.
+Dr. Aaron Ziegel is an Associate Professor and Division Leader of Music History and Culture.
 He teaches courses on music in the United States of America, the full chronological span of Western art music, opera studies, symphonic literature, and writing about music.
 His teaching and advising engages with music majors, non-majors, and graduate students.
 His research publications range widely across the broad spectrum of American musics, encompassing such diverse outlets as American opera, film music, American popular song, and the army training camp music of World War I.

 Dr. Ziegel’s central research focus examines American operas of the early 20th century.
 Articles in Music and Politics (2019) and the Opera Journal (2009) and a book chapter in the collection In Search of the “Great American Opera” (Waxmann Verlag, 2016) trace the emergence of a nationalist style of opera writing during the early years of the twentieth century.
 In collaboration with Towson University student singers, he presented a program of long-forgotten scenes and arias from Romantic-era American operas.
 An article in the journal American Music (2016) explores the career of Arthur Nevin during World War I, a period in which he both premiered a new opera in Chicago and served in the Army as a teacher of mass singing for the nearly 10,000 soldiers of Camp Grant in north central Illinois.